 Because of the number of roles they hold in this industry, women are the group most impacted by automation and AI.
 Women have unique expertise and frontline knowledge of what customers want and need, and thus, they should be leading the way and building the technology of the future for this industry.

-While AI-related job titles such as Automation Managers and Conversation Designers are rapidly growing in the industry, the playing field is still level.
-The window is open for women to step into these new roles and specializations, leveling the playing field and upending the status quo.
+As AI-related job titles such as Automation Managers and Conversation Designers are rapidly growing in the industry, the window is open for women to step into these new roles and specializations, leveling the playing field and upending the status quo.

-For clients using ultimate.ai in their customer service, we’ve seen over and over again how quickly the project leads get promoted or become product owners of the tech, helping their companies transform digitally and adding tremendous value in a short amount of time.
+For customers using Ultimate in their customer service, we’ve seen over and over again how quickly the project leads get promoted or become product owners of the tech, helping their companies transform digitally and adding tremendous value in a short amount of time.

 Informed by women leading this shift, technology can help companies “go digital while staying human”, to borrow the words of Eveline Erkelens, an experienced Agile CX strategist and thought leader, and founder of Bright6.